cssandstuff/11ty.deno.dev/src/index.md

 ## Htmx

-Not really neccessary, but I like what this project sets out to acheive and it pairs great with Eleventy... you can do client side routing pretty easily with minimal changes to your markup.
+Not really neccessary to get you running on deno.deploy, but I like what this project sets out to acheive and it pairs great with Eleventy so that you can request pages without full page reloads. (pretty easily done with minimal changes to your templates).